 2007: Opened the Lakefront Tower, adding 64 private patient rooms for maternity, medical/surgical and orthopedic units.

 2002: Opened the Cancer Institute of New Jersey Hamilton, the county's only cancer center built beyond the hospital walls.

 2001: Opened the north tower, providing a new emergency department and intensive/critical care areas.
 Established the Grounds for Healing, an innovative partnership with the internationally-recognized Grounds for Sculpture and The Sculpture Foundation to promote the healing of mind, body and spirit.

 1996: Opened the Women and Infants Pavilion, home to the maternal child health program.
 RWJ Hamilton became an affiliate of The Cancer Institute of New Jersey, establishing The Cancer Institute of New Jersey Hamilton.

 1995: Opened the Outpatient Services Building.
 The ambulatory center, provides outpatient testing and treatment, including a same-day surgery center.

 1994: Hamilton Hospital became part of the Robert Wood Johnson Network and System.
 The hospital changed its name to Robert Wood Johnson University Hospital Hamilton.

-1985: Lakeview Child Center opened its first of seven facilities on the hospital campus to provide childcare services for hospital employees.
+1985: Lakeview Child Center opened its first of six facilities on the hospital campus to provide childcare services for hospital employees.

 1971: Hamilton Hospital opened after moving Trenton General Hospital to a new, 43-acre suburban campus in Hamilton Township.